mwjmurphy/Axel-Framework/README.md

 # Axel-Framework

-Work In Progress - We're getting the framework ready for a maven repository.

-Steps to complete<br/>
-1. upload the open source code to github<br/>
-2. build the jar using maven script<br/>
-3. copy the jar to maven reposity.<br/>

 The AXEL Framework is a comprehensive suite of tools for building web-sites.
 Using the framework reduces and may even remove the need for server side code.